bokeh/bokeh/sphinx/source/docs/dev_guide/python.rst

 Models and properties
 ---------------------

-A large part of Bokeh's Python codebase consists of :term:`models <Model>` that represent the various elements of a visualization.
-The structure of the models in :term:`BokehJS` resembles that of the Python models.

-Bokeh's Python models are objects that have attributes that can be automatically serialized in a way that lets them be reconstituted as BokehJS models.
+The central building blocks of all Bokeh visualizations are objects based on Bokeh's :term:`models <Model>`.
+These models are representations of :term:`plot <Plot>` elements, such as axes, :term:`glyphs <Glyph>`, or :term:`widgets <Widget>`.

+On the Python side, Bokeh serializes the attributes of each plot element object into JSON data.
+On the browser side, BokehJS deserializes this JSON data and creates JavaScript objects based on this information. :term:`BokehJS` then uses these JavaScript objects to render the visualization.

-All of those models inherit from the :class:`bokeh.core.has_props.HasProps` base
+All of those models are subclasses of :class:`bokeh.models`.
+They all inherit from the :class:`bokeh.core.has_props.HasProps` base class:
-class:

 .. code-block:: python